Paint Or Seek Camouflage Guide

 - Feet protruding from under tables when color matches the tabletop only

-- Reflection breaks on Bank floors and Arcade glass panels
+- Reflection breaks on Warehouse floors and Pirate Cove glass panels

 Freeze (F) only after outline and color align.
 Movement after freeze is the easiest tell.
 Study seeker behavior in the seeker route guide to predict which angles they check first.